LanceryH/satvision/README.md

 </div>

 ## Summary
-Satvision is a project made with python and javascript based on a MVC model.
+Satvision is a project made with python (Model/Control) and javascript (View)

 The main objectifs:
 - [x] 3D position